Charge ‘N Blast

 The game’s goofy plot is an excuse to send armored soldiers into all manner of ridiculous situations.
 The initial mission starts out in the city as it is infested by giant bugs.
 From there sea monsters make landfall and are led by a poor man’s Godzilla.
 Of course, they don’t call him that but dude, come on.
 It moves from one wild scenario to the next and while it is simple there is some nuance.
 You want to chain kill enemies to conserve time and maximize destruction.
 Sometimes taking out the environment is the path of least resistance.
 At its best moments, when the action is frantic and explosions are going off left and right the game is thrilling.
 The problem is it its over too fast.

-Charge ‘N Blast was originally released in the arcade and has the pacing of coin op title.
+Charge ‘N Blast was an arcade game and has the pacing of one.
 And that is the problem.
 These types of games were made to be played in quick bursts.
 Charge ‘N Blast takes that to the extreme, with levels that last less than a minute or two.
-Unfortunately, there are only five missions which can be beaten in twenty minutes.
+Unfortunately, there are only five missions which take 15-20 minutes to complete.
 The game has almost zero replay value after that.
 There are no branching paths like House of the Dead 2 or random enemy placement to switch things up.
 There is a Time Attack Mode which challenges you to beat an already short game even faster and a Rank Mode that grades your performance.
-But those aren’t the slightest bit enticing.
+But those are not the slightest bit enticing.
 At a time where games like Tekken 3 and Soul Calibur were redefining expectations regarding arcade ports Charge ‘N blast comes up short.

 In Closing